talentronic/libreconv/README.md

-This gem is unmaintained.
-Please let me know if you want to maintain it.
+This gem is forked from ricn and maintained by Hospitality Online.

 # Libreconv